Heavy Duty Type 2 Silt Barrier

 Type 2 Silt Curtain Applications

-Type 2 Silt Barriers are perfect controlling silt in range of conditions with moving water.
+Type 2 Silt Barriers are great for controlling silt in range of conditions with moving water.
 Some of the most common uses include the following

 - Dredging Operations